markmarsala/ObsidianVault/HTB/HTB CPTS/File Upload Attacks/Other Upload Attacks/Limited File Uploads.md

 We can also perform SSRF with XXE to enumerate the internally availbale services or even call private APIs to perform private actions

 ## DoS
+- Use XXE to DoS as discussed in Web Attacks
+- Decompression Bomb: ZIP files within ZIP files (possible if web app automatically unzips archives)
+- Pixel Flood: create JPG, modify its compression data to say it has a size of (0xffff x 0xffff) which is allocate all of its memory
+- Upload large file
+- Upload files to a different directory (possible if upload is vulnerable to directory traversal)